 Grohe Red Stainless Steel

 With an astounding 12 colour choices, the Fahen Fareinheit leads the pack.
 It includes standard kitchen colours like ‘Polished Chrome’, ‘Matt Black’ and ‘Unfinished Brass’, along with alternative options like ‘Silk White’ and the bombastically bright ‘Satin Pink’.
-Closely behind, the Athena tap comes in two spout shapes and 5 different colour choices - making 10 combinations in total.
+Close behind, the Athena tap comes in two spout shapes and 5 different colour choices - making 10 combinations in total.
 If the shape of the spout is important, the Athena wins out as the only tap to offer two options.

 The Grohe Red falls behind on aesthetic choices, with just one: its standard ‘Steel’ look.
 If your home has a cohesive look that involves other metals or colours, this model may not be right for you.